María Belón: Depiction in media

 The tsunami was an incredible gift.
 I embrace life.
 My whole life is extra time.
 There is no difference between me—a Spanish woman named María who is alive—and thousands of moms who are under the sea.
 I do not deserve to be alive, but life is not fair.
 I feel pain and compassion for so many others who didn't come back up or lost the ones they love.
 My whole story is on my body.
 And it is wonderful because it means I am alive.

 Advocacy

-Belón now travels around the world as an advocate for survivors of the tsunami and gives motivational speeches about how she overcame the turmoil and two years of recovery following her injuries.
-She was the Spotlight Guest Speaker at the Share Iuvare Business Convention in 2015.
-Also in 2015 she was a speaker at the World Business Forum.
+Since her recovery, Belón has become an international advocate for tsunami survivors and resilience in the face of trauma.
+She gives motivational talks about her experience during the 2004 tsunami and her two-year recovery process following severe injuries.

 In 2013 she was a guest lecturer at the Instituto de Cervantes in Gibraltar.
+In 2015, she was the Spotlight Guest Speaker at the Share Iuvare Business Convention and also spoke at the World Business Forum, addressing themes of perseverance, family, and post-traumatic growth.

+Her story, which took place in Khao Lak, Thailand, one of the hardest-hit areas in the 2004 disaster, has often been referenced in broader discussions about the international response, such as Operation Unified Assistance, and the long-term psychological impact on survivors featured in tsunami-related research and survivor networks.